omise/omise-dotnet/README.md

 Installation
 ============
 To use the library, simply add a reference to Omise.Net.dll and you are ready to go.
+The library also available on nuget https://www.nuget.org/packages/Omise.Net/.

 Getting started
 ===============